 5 || Flaming Hoops from The Inspired Treehouse

-Kids will get a chance to be circus daredevils with this fun gross motor activity!
+Kids will get a chance to be circus daredevils with this fun flaming hoops activity!
 Transform your set of hula hoops into the flaming hoops from the circus – kids will love pretending to be the lions, tigers, and acrobats defying this dangerous feat!

 6 || Hula Hoop Croquet from The Crafting Chicks